gomorpheus/morpheus-docs/installation/database/innodb/mysql-cnf-files/mysql-cnf.rst

-             innodb_use_fdatasync=ON               # Enables fdatasync() for faster writes than fsync() sql_generate_invisible_primary_key=1  # This ensures that MySQL creates an invisible primary key for each Morpheus table that does not have one. binlog_expire_logs_seconds=604800     # Set binlog experation to 7 days (default is 30 days) binlog_expire_logs_auto_purge=ON      # This is on by default - Allows binlogs to be purged based on what is set
+             innodb_use_fdatasync=ON               # Enables fdatasync() for faster writes than fsync() sql_generate_invisible_primary_key=1  # This ensures that MySQL creates an invisible primary key for each Morpheus table that does not have one. binlog_expire_logs_seconds=604800     # Set binlog experation to 7 days (default is 30 days) binlog_expire_logs_auto_purge=ON      # This is on by default - Allows binlogs to be purged based on what is set group_replication_transaction_size_limit=0  # Morpheus may have transactions above the default max this will not limit the size

              [mysqldump]
              set-gtid-purged=OFF                   # This is to ensure if a mysqldump is performed from the DB node it is in the proper format for restore.